suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 Besides the obvious bug or error, most development practices that underpin our products can only be retraced to a certain degree.
-Even if you do, the difficulty remains understanding such technical pedigrees holistically: for instance, the [*Genealogy of Linux*](https://distrowatch.com/dwres.php?resource=family-tree) may be well documented, but a *true understanding* of how individual releases relate to their progenitor is a feat only reserved a handful of dedicated archivists.
+Even if you do, the difficulty remains understanding such technical pedigrees holistically: for instance, the [*Genealogy of Linux*](https://distrowatch.com/dwres.php?resource=family-tree) may be well documented, but a *true understanding* of how individual releases relate to their progenitors is a feat only reserved to a handful of dedicated archivists.
 And *even if* you were to possess a full knowledge of an OS’s history, what can you or any single person, entity or vendor realistically do to relay such complexity to the end-user, before clicking *Update Now* to get on with their day?

 The reality is, we simply cannot read and parse all our intricate software and hardware dependencies.